Skip to main content

 PageSpeed (mobile) 95+ routinely 40-80 typical without heavy optimisation

-Ongoing changes Pay-as-you-go hourly rate, no retainer Dev time + plugin licence shopping
+Ongoing changes Hourly, quoted up front, no retainer Dev time + plugin licence shopping

 Ownership 100% yours Yours, but tangled up in paid themes / plugins